Create-Inc/archetype/README.md

 This package sources its icons from the latest version of [React Icons](https://react-icons.github.io/react-icons), so all of its families are included.

-> Full credit goes to `React Icons` for the excellent compilation of icons and icon families.
+> Full credit goes to `React Icons` for the excellent compilation of icons and icon families, and to the original authors of the icons for their work.

 [Learn more.](./packages/archetype-icons/README.md)